saezlab/transcriptutorial/scripts/06_analysis_CARNIVAL_results.md

 We can get a sense of the size of the reconstructed networks using topological parameters, such as number of edges and nodes.
 We can also have a look at the network’s density and the *degree distribution*.
-The *density* indicates the proportion of interactions that exisit in our network when comparing with all posible interactions that can be stablished.
+The *density* indicates the proportion of interactions that exist in our network when comparing with all possible interactions that can be established.
 The *degree distribution* shows the number of connections of a node.
-In a direct network, we can distinguish between incoming and outgoing connections.
+In a directed network, we can distinguish between incoming and outgoing connections.

-NOTE: Here the density is calculated for a *direct graph*.
-As CARNIVAL can repot 2 interactions between the same 2 nodes with different sign, these “doubled” interactions are excluded when calculating the density.
+NOTE: Here the density is calculated for a *directed graph*.
+As CARNIVAL can report 2 interactions between the same 2 nodes with different sign, these “doubled” interactions are excluded when calculating the density.

-To know more about this topic:
+To find out more about this topic:

   - <https://mathinsight.org/degree_distribution>
   - <https://www.networksciencebook.com/chapter/2#degree>